asvela/tektronix-func-gen/README.md

 ### Set voltage and frequency limits

-Limits for amplitude, voltage and frequency can be set by accessing the `func_gen_channel.channel_limits` dictionary or using the `set_stricter_limits()`.
-The dictionary has the following structure (these are the standard limits for AFG1022)
+Limits for amplitude, voltage and frequency for each channel are kept in a dictionary `FuncGenChannel.channel_limits`  (these are the standard limits for AFG1022)

 ```python
 channel_limits = {